QubiQ/qu-account/default_tag_move_line/README.rst

 Default tag in move lines
 =============================

-By default, Odoo validates Journal entries when Journal Articles are written, this module changes this validation to make it at the time of publishing Journal entries.
+By default, Odoo doesn't fill the tag field on account move lines, this module use the first tag as default for the other lines in the same record.

 Configuration
 =============